AdaCore/gnatstudio/docs/users_guide/mdi.rst

-The second method assumes you have set the preference :guilabel:`Destroy Floats` in the :menuselection:`Edit --> Preferences` menu to false.
+The second method assumes you have set the preference :guilabel:`Destroy Floats` in the :menuselection:`Edit --> Preferences...` menu to false.
 If so, you can close the floating window by clicking the close button in the title bar; the window is put back in GPS's main windows.
 If you want to close the window, you need to click the cross button in its title bar a second time.